 In 2011, Dmitry started his postgraduate studies at the University of Houston.
 He published the results of his research in peer-reviewed journals and made them the core of his PhD thesis “Oxygen diffusion studies in Mixed Ionic and Electronic Conductors (MIECs)” that he defended in 2014.
 In 2015 and 2016, Dmitry held the position of Analyst at the Russian Quantum Center, performing market analysis and selection of scientific groups in Russia that had inventions with the potential for commercialization.

-Synthesis and investigation of Na2Ti3O7 as anode material for sodium-ion batteries
+Synthesis and investigation of novel anode and cathode materials for potassium-ion batteries

 Ceramics for solid oxide fuel cells; characterization of materials by physical methods (XRD, SEM, Raman spectroscopy, TGA, electrical conductivity relaxation, SIMS); energy storage; alkali-ion batteries